How Can I Avoid Paying Taxes on My 401(k) Withdrawal?

 When it comes to being tax-efficient with your 401(k) in retirement, it’s all about the order in which you withdraw from your accounts.
 Here’s an example.

-Let’s say you’re retired (over age 59 ½) and your tax status in 2023 will be married filing jointly.
-According to 2023 tax brackets, as long as your taxable income stays below $89,450, you'll remain in the 12 percent tax bracket—but even a dollar above that amount will be taxed at 22 percent.
+Let’s say you’re retired (over age 59½) and your tax status in 2025 is married filing jointly.
+According to 2025 tax brackets, as long as your taxable income stays below $96,950, you’ll remain in the 12 percent tax bracket—but even a dollar above that amount will be taxed at 22 percent.
 That’s a big jump, and the rate gets progressively higher as your taxable income increases.

-Planning your 401(k) withdrawals strategically could mean that you withdraw just enough to get you to $89,450 in taxable income, so you stay below the 22 percent tax bracket.
+Planning your 401(k) withdrawals strategically could mean that you withdraw just enough to get you to $96,949 in taxable income, so you stay below the 22 percent tax bracket.
 If you need more than that to live off in retirement, then you can switch to taking money from accounts where your withdrawals won’t be taxed, like a Roth account or the basis you paid into your whole life insurance (which you can typically withdraw tax-free).
+With this strategy, you’re minimizing the amount of tax you will owe as you draw down from your diverse retirement portfolio.

 Have diverse retirement income sources

-To be truly efficient with your taxes in retirement, it’s best to have a diverse mix of assets to work with — which means saving for retirement using more than just a traditional 401(k).
-This allows you to make strategic withdrawals in retirement that can help you lower your tax burden overall because different assets like Roth accounts, whole life insurance and even annuities have different attributes, including their tax treatment.
+To be truly efficient with your taxes in retirement, it’s best to have a diverse mix of assets to work with—which means saving for retirement using more than just a traditional 401(k).
+This allows you to make strategic withdrawals in retirement that can help you lower your tax burden overall because different assets like Roth accounts and whole life insurance work differently and get different tax treatment.

 Related Article

-If you’re still saving for retirement, you could also consider converting a portion of your 401(k) to a Roth IRA.
-You will owe tax on the amount of your Roth conversion in the year that you convert, but you likely won’t owe any additional taxes during your lifetime.
-This can help set you up to be more tax-efficient during retirement.
+If you’re still saving for retirement, you could also consider converting a portion of your 401(k) to a Roth account.
+You’ll owe tax on the amount of your Roth conversion in the year that you convert, but you probably won’t owe any additional taxes during your lifetime.
+This can help set you up to be more tax efficient during retirement.

 It’s important to keep in mind that required minimum distributions (RMDs) begin at age 73.
 This amount is determined by dividing your previous end-of-year account balance by a life expectancy factor that’s based on your age.
 The IRS provides these resources to help you calculate your RMD.